tiwabhishek/Image_classifer_of_footballers/README.md

 [![Website UI](Website UI)](test_images/Screenshot 2024-06-04 013818.png)
 # Prediction of a footballer based on picture using Machine learning.

-- The development of the model is thoroughly documented in the notebook [file](Model.ipynb").
+- The development of the model is thoroughly documented in the notebook [[file](Model.ipynb "file")].
 - The [server](server "server"), util, and [web page](UI "web page") files document are in this read's relevant section.md file.

 #### Data procurement